tstockwell/TermSatNet/README.md

 It is shown that there's never a need to use iteration in a proof because there's a shorter proof that uses exchange.
+Note... that's not the same as saying that iteration is admissible, iterations are used to build e-graphs but not used in proofs.

-It is shown that the size of e-graphs grows polynomially in relation to the size of the e-graph's root expression.
+It is shown that the number of expressions in a saturated e-graph is limited to a quadradic function of the size of the root expression.
 In other words, to find the cofactors required to reduce an expression you only need to look at a polynomial number of other expressions.

 It is shown that standard expressions can be reduced in length in no more than three steps.